RavidRo/TradingSystem/Use Cases.md

 1. <ins>System</ins>: asks for the manager identifier and updated responsibilities.
 1. <ins>Store owner</ins>: enters \_manager and \_responsibilities.
 1. <ins>System</ins>: updates \_manager’s responsibilities.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to change a manager’s responsibilities and to add for him another responsibility.
+The system updates accordingly.

+-   <ins>_Sad Path_</ins>: The user chooses to change a manager’s responsibilities and accidently clicks another responsibility than ment and then re-do the action.

 ### 4.7.
 Dismiss an owner